 How Nudge created a content attribution solution

-The way we thought about it was, once you have content there are key pieces of intelligence which help:
+The way we thought about it when building a content attribution tool was, once you have content there are key pieces of intelligence which help:

 - How many conversions am I creating?